15 Ways To Help Your Labrador Stay Slim

 12. Play fetch

 If you struggle walking long distances or finding the time to really get out and about, it’s important to find other ways to get your Labrador’s heart rate up.
 Retrieving is a great way of helping your dog to run those cobwebs away, without you having to exert huge amounts of time or effort.
-You can even do it in your back garden!
+Ball launchers can really help(paid link)* if your throwing arm isn’t quite up to the distance.

 13. Play tug